Pax 3 Review [4K Video] ~13:58

 Cleaning and Maintenance

-So far I’ve noticed the draw resistance kicks up after around 8-10 bowls as the screen starts to clog around the edges.
-That’s generally about when you’ll want to pop it out and re-seat the screen if you are in a hurry, or do a quick cleaning session and wipe out the bowl and the underside of the mouthpiece as well.
-Occasionally you will have to do a full cleaning, where you will wet the supplied pipe cleaners with isopropyl alcohol and wipe out the vapor path, clean out the oven, especially around the vapor path entrance, and give the mouthpiece a good wipe down.
-Generally, the screen re-install every 8-10 bowls take me about 20 seconds.
-A quick cleaning where I wipe off the screen, quickly clean out the oven and the mouthpiece takes a minute or two, and the full cleaning which still takes less than 5 minutes and is rarely required.
-Overall the Pax 3 cleaning is easy and straight forward although you do want to stay on top of it to keep your vape performing its best.
+So far I’ve noticed the draw resistance kicks up after around 8-10 bowls.
+The screen will start to clog around the edges and that’s generally when you’ll want to do a quick cleaning session.
+You will also want to wipe out the bowl and the underside of the mouthpiece as well.
+Occasionally you will have to do a full cleaning.
+You will need the supplied pipe cleaners and some isopropyl alcohol.
+Wipe out the vapor path, clean out the oven, and give the mouthpiece a good wipe down.
+A quick cleaning takes a minute or two, and the full cleaning will take about five minutes.
+Overall the Pax 3 cleaning is easy and straightforward but you do want to stay on top of it to keep your vape performing its best.